vaemendis/ubooquity-doc/pages/manual.md

 Here are the steps of an installation without using the graphical interface.

 1. First, you need to install Java on your device.
-You can [get it here](https://www.java.com/en/download/manual.jsp) for desktop computers.
+You can get it  on the [Eclipse Temurin page](https://adoptium.net/en-GB/temurin/releases), although any other Java distribution can be used as well.
 Others devices, like NAS or Raspberry Pi, require specific versions though.

 2. Then download the Ubooquity package from the [download page](http://vaemendis.net/ubooquity/static2/download).